Is fast fashion the Tinder of style?

 “Let me start with a love story.
 The love affair we used to have with fashion.
 Like that timeless little black dress, or the pair of jeans we loved so much that we repaired them.
 Today our relationship with fashion is more like Tinder.
 Quantity over quality,” said Ayesha Barenblat, the founder of Remake in kicking off our Fashion + Social justice conversation in San Francisco, this past Thursday, to a packed room at Impact Hub.

-This panel was a part of Remake’s Fashion + Social Justice roadshow to bring you the stories of the incredible and resilient millennial women who make our clothes such as Rubina in Pakistan and Ming in China.
+This panel was a part of Remake’s Fashion + Social Justice roadshow to bring you the stories of the incredible and resilient millennial women who make our clothes.

-Our all women panel included Kim Almeida who runs Levi Strauss Foundation’s Worker Well-being portfolio.
-San Francisco based Levi Strauss and Company created the world’s first ever pair of jeans in 1873 and prides in constantly pioneering.
-Today Kim leads their efforts to not just legally comply but improve the lives of the people who make their iconic jeans.
+Kim Almeida who runs Levi Strauss Foundation’s Worker Well-being portfolio, to legally comply and improve the lives of the people who make their iconic jeans.

-Steph Cordes, Vice Chair of the Cordes Foundation shared her family foundation’s focus to invest in ethical fashion brands like Soko and help build the slow fashion movement with grantees such as Remake and Fair Trade USA.
+Steph Cordes, Vice Chair of the Cordes Foundation, which invests in ethical fashion brands like Soko and help build the slow fashion movement with grantees such as Remake and Fair Trade USA.

 There was standing room only with a mix of locally based slow fashion brand founders, bloggers, fashion designers and fashionistas engaged and wanting to know more.